 Azure Data Lake combines the best of SQL Server and Azure.
 It allows you to take advantage of Azure’s scale and performance and SQL Server’s flexibility.

 Simplilearn offers courses to help you deepen your understanding of data lakes.
-The Post Graduate Program in Data Engineering in partnership with Purdue University covers managing Big Data, including Azure data lakes.
+The Data Engineering Certification Program in partnership with Purdue University covers managing Big Data, including Azure data lakes.
 You can add to your knowledge of Azure with our cloud computing programs, including the Post Graduate Program in Cloud Computing in collaboration with Caltech CTME.